-If you want to have the best time exploring the Big Smoke in a small amount of time, here’s how to spend a weekend in London.
+If you want to enjoy exploring the Big Smoke in a short amount of time, here’s how to spend a weekend in London.

 How to spend a weekend in London 101: check out the top tourist attractions, such as Trafalgar Square.

 During the warmer and drier months, people tend to sit on the edge of the fountains to take in the statues and surrounding buildings.

 Why?
 Well, because the view is simply divine.

 Following on from my previous point, Trafalgar Square is home to The National Gallery, which is a must-see if you’re an art lover like myself.